hbctraining/Intro-to-R/lessons/08_ggplot2.md

 **Exercise**

-1. Use what you learned previously about the `theme()` layer to make the text larger for x- and y-axis (not the tick labels).
+1. Add an appropriate title to this plot.
-2. Also, add an appropriate title to this plot.
+2. Make the theme consistent with the scatterplot.

 ***